“The mature response to the problem of existence is love.”

 * * *

-As the Persian poet Rumi wrote, “Love is the bridge between you and everything.”
-When we achieve true love, it opens our hearts, gives greater meaning to our lives, and connects us more deeply to all of the world.
-Be true to who you are and enjoy the highs of infatuation, but do not fear when the infatuation begins to cease.
-Just remember – the death of infatuation often signals the planting of true love’s seeds.
+As the Persian poet, Rumi wrote, “Love is the bridge between you and everything”.
+When we achieve true love, it opens our hearts and gives greater meaning to our lives.
+It connects us more deeply to all of the world.
+To achieve true love, you need to be true to who you are.
+And while you certainly can enjoy the highs of infatuation, there is no need to fear when the infatuation begins to cease.
+Just remember – the death of infatuation oftentimes signals the planting of true love’s seeds.